 The defocusing concept has been analysed, from the geometric point of view and a detailed error analysis has been performed.
-The prototype instrument designed upon this analysis has an in-plane location error of 0.08 pixel and an out-of-plane location error of 1.3 pixels.
-In terms of velocity calculation, we found a mean absolute error of less than 0.05 pixel on the displacement evaluation through the three-dimensional spatial cross-correlation procedure.
+The prototype instrument designed upon this analysis has an in-plane location error of 0.08 pixels and an out-of-plane location error of 1.3 pixels.
+In terms of velocity calculation, we found a mean absolute error of less that 0.05 pixels on the displacement evaluation through the three-dimensional spatial cross-correlation. procedure.
 Very encouraging results also show that particle/bubble size can be accurately determined using the scattered light intensity of particles.
-Good agreement was found with the Mie scattering theory and work is being performed to extend the range of size measurement.

-Application to a bubbly flow around a propeller provided an unique insight into this flow.
+Good agreement was found with the Mie Scattering theory and work is being performed to extend the range of size measurement.
+Application to a bubbly flow around a propeller provided a remarkable insight into this complex flow.
 The variations of the mean bubble size were detected as the bubbles were entrained through the propeller.
-The analysis of the bubble size histograms and of the void fractions upstream and downstream the propeller clearly pointed out that coalescence was the major bubble collective interaction mechanism in this particular flow.
-In another similar test case, contraction of the slipstream and velocity defect due to the viscous wake were observed.
+The analysis of the bubble size histograms and of the void fractions upstream and downstream the propeller clearly pointed out that coalescence was the major bubble collective interaction mechanism in this flow.
+Contraction of the slipstream and velocity defect due to the viscous wake could also be observed.